Cursive Translator: Convert Cursive Writing to Digital Text

 Step 1: Prepare Your Document

 Take a clear photo with your phone or scan the document.
-If you have access to a desktop scanner, use it - you'll get a better quality result.
+If you have access to a desktop scanner, use it - you'll get better quality results.
 If you're using your phone as a scanner, here are a few quick tips:

 • Good lighting helps (natural light is best)